 In your language arts and English classes, you will encounter many specific terms that relate to writing.
-Knowing the meanings of these terms will make you a more effective reader and writer.
-Here are twenty important writing terms whose meanings you should know.

 Anecdote – A short account of a particular incident or event, typically of an interesting or amusing nature.

-Autobiography – A writer's account of his or her own life.
-This is in contrast to a biography, which is a story of someone's life written by another person.
+Autobiography – A writer`s account of his or her own life.
+This is in contrast to a biography, which is a story of someone`s life written by another person.

-Characterization – A process by which a writer reveals a fictional character's personality to the reader.
+Characterization – A process by which a writer reveals a fictional character`s personality to the reader.

-Cliché – A phrase or expression that has been so overused that it has lost its significance.
-Good writing avoids the use of clichés.
+Cliche – A phrase or expression that has been so overused that it has lost its significance.
+Good writing avoids the use of cliches.

 Connotation - The emotion or feeling that a word creates.